CommonGateway/CoreBundle/docs/features/FileUpload.md

 The common gateway supports creating objects through file uploads.
 The file uploads can be done in various file formats and the results of the file uploads can be adapted to fit the schema the objects have to be created in.

 ## Uploading a file
 Files can be uploaded to the endpoint /admin/file-upload with x-form-urlencoded or multipart-formdata encoding.
 The files are expected to be uploaded in the field ‘upload’.
+Furthermore the schema of the uploaded objects is defined in the field ‘schema’, which can contain the reference to the schema, as well as the id of the schema.
+Mapping likewise is set in the field ‘mapping’, and can contain the reference to the mapping as well as the id.
+Mapping is no required field, the user can upload the file without mapping if a mapping is not required (or to see what the mapping should look like.

 The response of this call is in the following format:
 ```json
 {